PVieira04/CI-project-1/TESTING.md

 - Contact Page
   - Fully responsive.
-  - Has a maximum width and then responsively adjusts width until the madeia query for tablets triggers.
+  - Has a maximum width and then responsively adjusts width until the media query for tablets triggers.
   - In tablet mode, the first part of the form is displayed on top and the textbox is displayed beneath.
   - The submit button works as intended.
 The user is only directed to the success page until all required fields have been adequately filled out.